Why not trying to stargaze at Hoshinomura Observatory?

 hoshinomura-observatory

-★To tell the truth, you can stargaze from anywhere, even in town or your house!
+★ To tell the truth, you can enjoy stargazing from almost anywhere—even in town or right outside your home!

 hoshinomura-observatory